• Skip to primary navigation

 Sure, they are actually typical for a Bakewell cake, but I like fresh cherries better.

-How to store?
+How to store the cake?

 The cherry Bakewell cake is best served on the day you baked it.
 You should assemble it only a few hours before serving.

 Leftovers should be placed in the refrigerator immediately.
-They will be fine to eat the next day, but, due to the whipped cream, I would not keep them longer.
+They will be fine to eat the next day, but due to the whipped cream, I would not keep them longer.

 torte topped with toasted almonds and fresh cherries seen from above